 The Office of Diversity and Equity (ODE) offers a variety of services:

 - Trainings: A variety of topics, designed for our students, staff, and faculty populations.
 Please visit the Workshops, Seminars, and Trainings link on the right side menu for a full list and description of trainings.

-If you wish to report a bias incident, call 453-BIAS (2427), or complete the Bias Incident Report Form or call the office (453-4807) to schedule an appointment to discuss the incident.
+If you wish to report a bias incident, complete the Crime Reporting Form and click Yes on the bias section or call the office (453-4807) to schedule an appointment to discuss the incident.